ravinandan25/newsgrid/README.md

 # newsgrid
-sample website
-its simple wesite using HTML and CSS
+its simple wesite using HTML and CSS (sample)